peviitor-ro/dev.peviitor.ro/README.md

 8. On GitLab, the process is about the same ("http://localhost", "http://localhost/oauth/gitlab/callback") , with the only difference being that you have to tick "read_api" on the access list.
 9. Once you have your GitHub and GitLab apps running, fill in the appropriate URLs & secrets in the env.php file.
 10. Copy paste the entire repo without SPA, .git, ReadME.md, .gitignore and LICENSE files in C:\\xampp\\htdocs
-11. You will need to create a php.ini and .htaccess file.
-Ask around in our discord for these files.
-12. Finally, run XAMPP.exe, start Apache, and your localhost should be setup!
+11. Finally, run XAMPP.exe, start Apache, and your localhost should be setup!

 ## Footnotes